esong501/pokesparkyellow/README.md

 - Pikachu now learns iron tail at level 13 to make Brock a bit easier!
 - Bulbasaur, Charmander, and Squirtle can now be received from NPCs similar to Yellow
 - TMs are infinite use!
+- Wild Pikachu event in Pallet Town

 To-Do:
 ------

-- Wild Pikachu event at start of game
+- clean up Pikachu event (Prof. Oak instead of old man)
-- HMs deletable
 - Rival changing teams dependent on results of early game battles

 ## Thank you to 00mn00 (split icons) for help in implementation!